diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 </div>
 Facebook's motto was "Move fast and break things," right?
 Well, they moved fast alright—building addictive platforms, harvesting our data, and optimizing for engagement over wellbeing.
 And what broke?
 Now we have a platform spreading misinformation at an industrial scale.
 I suggest:
 **Move fast, try things.
 But never break people.
 Nothing is more important than people.
-It's not catchy, it's too long... but so is life.** </div>
+It's not catchy, it's too long... but so is life.

 WeWork's rise and spectacular fall—the "growth at all costs" mentality—meant taking on unsustainable leases, creating a cult-like culture, and ultimately watching $47 billion in valuation evaporate when reality caught up.
 Adam Neumann walked away with a billion dollars while employees got pink slips.